Echinocereeae

 The Echinocereeae are a tribe of cacti in the subfamily Cactoideae.
 Since 2006, the tribe has included the former tribe Pachycereeae in many treatments of cactus classification.
 The exact circumscription of the tribe has been subject to considerable change, particularly since molecular phylogenetic approaches have been used in determining classifications, and remains uncertain.
 The tribe includes large treelike species, such as the saguaro (Carnegiea gigantea), as well as shorter shrubby species.
 Most members of the tribe are found in desert regions, particularly in Mexico and the southwestern United States.

 Description

 The tribe includes large treelike species, as well as shorter shrubby species.
-Some species can grow to be over 15 m tall, like the saguaro (Carnegiea gigantea) and Neobuxbaumia macrocephala.
+Some species can grow to be over 15 m tall, like the saguaro (Carnegiea gigantea) and Cephalocereus macrocephalus (syn.
+Neobuxbaumia macrocephala).
 Their stems are ribbed and columnar, not divided into segments.
 Most have flowers that open at night.

 Taxonomy

 In 1958, Franz Buxbaum published a division into tribes of what is now the subfamily Cactoideae, then Cereoideae.
 Two of these tribes were Pachycereeae (which he spelt "Pachycereae") and Echinocereeae (which he spelt "Echinocereae").
 Pachycereeae was a newly published taxon; Echinocereeae was an elevation of the subtribe Echinocereinae ("Echinocereanae") established by Britton and Rose in 1922.
 Studies based on chloroplast DNA showed that Echinocereus, the type genus of the Echinocereeae, was nested within the Pachycereeae, as then circumscribed, and Pachycereeae was expanded to include Echinocereeae.
 In 2006, David Hunt and the International Cactaceae Systematics Group used the name Echinocereeae rather than Pachycereeae for the tribe.
 This has been followed in much subsequent work, including a major 2011 molecular phylogenetic analysis of the family Cactaceae.
 However, some authors continue to use the name Pachycereeae for the tribe.